Conservation comeback: Peregrine falcon

 Peregrin falcon, BC (Photo by Stuart Clarke)

 Peregrine falcons are masters of stealth.
 With razor-sharp eyesight even in the lowest of light, this raptor can catch its prey with one fatal, swift dive at speeds up to 320 kilometres per hour.

 Not only nimble in its hunting, the species also managed to dodge extinction and is now on the rise in Canada.
 According to a recent report from the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), one of the two sub-species of peregrine falcon found in Canada is no longer considered an at-risk species.

 Populations of peregrine falcons plummeted in the mid-20th century as a result of the widespread use of pesticides, such as DDT.
 The species was first designated as endangered in Canada in 1978.

 Following a phase-out of organochlorine pesticides in North America the 1970s, along with a captive breeding and reintroduction program, populations have recovered to the point that COSEWIC says the falcon is no longer at risk across most of the country.
-Population numbers have increased throughout most of Canada, as the species recolonized much of its former range and even learned to exploit new habitats in urban centres.
+Population numbers have increased throughout most of Canada, as the species recolonized much of its former range. it even learned to exploit new habitats in urban centres.
 However, in British Columbia, the revival of the peregrine falcon in lagging.

 By protecting habitat for this species, NCC is helping to foster an environment suitable for nesting and hunting.
-Other actions taken to ensure the health of the species include monitoring the impacts of other toxic chemical on peregrine falcons, as the continued use of pesticides in the wintering grounds is still prevalent to the health of these birds, as well as yet-unknown effects of new pesticides licensed in Canada.
+Other actions taken to ensure the health of the species include monitoring the impacts of other toxic chemical on peregrine falcons.
+The continued use of pesticides in the wintering grounds is still prevalent to the health of these birds, as well as this yet-unknown effects of new pesticides licensed in Canada.
 Other threats include habitat degradation and fragmentation, human interference and poaching.